-- What constitutes plagiarism? - Copying in essentially unchanged form from other sources without proper attribution or acknowledgement (copying a definition is fine if it is a common one; copying a paragraph from wikipedia or another paper because it captures a certain concept is unethical unless the paragraph is identified clearly as a quote and the source is acknowledged) - Self-plagiarism: copying from your own papers - Applies to all forms of dissemination (papers, talks, grant proposals, ...) - Plagiarism is unethical; self-plagiarism may not be considered as unethical by everybody but it is bad practice and may result in rejection when discovered in a submitted paper - Respecting copyright - Seek permission for figures copied from other copyrighted work and attribute sources clearly (this may include your own figures depending on the copyright form you signed)
+- What constitutes plagiarism? - Copying in essentially unchanged form from other sources without proper attribution or acknowledgement (copying a definition or a theorem is fine if they are common ones; copying a paragraph from wikipedia or another paper because it captures a certain concept particularly well is unethical unless the paragraph is identified clearly as a quote and the source is acknowledged) - Self-plagiarism: copying from your own papers - Applies to all forms of dissemination (papers, talks, grant proposals, ...) - Plagiarism is unethical; self-plagiarism may not be considered as unethical by everybody but it is very bad practice and may result in rejection when discovered in a submitted paper - Respecting copyright - Seek permission for figures copied from other copyrighted work and attribute sources clearly (this may include your own figures depending on the copyright form you signed) - Misconduct in research: - Falsifying results such as proofs or numerical simulations - Omission of contradictory data, eg in numerical simulations - Not publishing errata when discovering significant mistakes or errors in published work